MyNameIsTakenOMG/aws-sysops-associate/README.md

     - Can be used to speed up downloads.
     - Can be used to retrieve only partial data (for example the head of a file)
 - s3 batch operations
-  - work with s3 inventory(get object list), s3 select(filter your objects)
+  - work with s3 inventory(get object list as well as their corresponding metadata), s3 select(filter your objects)
   - A job consists of a list of objects, the action to perform, and optional parameters
 - s3 inventory: List objects and their corresponding metadata (alternative to S3 List API operation)